ParthDhengle/Binary-fetch-ODOO/README.md

 pnpm install

-<h2>Run the development server:</h2>
-pnpm dev

-Open http://localhost:3000 in your browser to view the app.

-<h2>Deployment</h2>
-To deploy the app, we recommend using Vercel:

-Push your code to a GitHub repository.
-Connect your repository to Vercel and configure the necessary environment variables.
-Deploy the app with a single click.

-<h2>🤝 Contributing</h2>
-We welcome contributions to ReWear!
-To contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature/your-feature).
 Make your changes and commit (git commit -m 'Add your feature').